Species Recovery Appeal

 One of our most revered wildflowers, the lady’s slipper orchid is only matched in beauty by its rarity.
 By the 1930s, this plant was reduced to one single specimen, tucked away in a corner of the Yorkshire Dales.

-Fortunately in 2020, heroes from Yorkshire Wildlife Trust have joined Natural England, Plantlife, the Botanical Society of the British Isles and Kew to deliver the Lady’s Slipper Species Recovery Programme and help save this rare beauty.
+In 2020, Yorkshire Wildlife Trust joined forces with Natural England, Plantlife, the Botanical Society of the British Isles and Kew to deliver the Lady’s Slipper Species Recovery Programme to help save this rare beauty.

-However, the quest to find suitable and undisturbed areas for this precious species remains a challenge.
-Without more space to re-establish, the lady’s slipper orchid will continue to cling on in vulnerable and isolated pockets.
+The quest to find suitable areas for this precious species, however, remains an ongoing challenge.
+Without more space to re-establish, the lady’s slipper orchid will only be able to cling on in vulnerable, isolated pockets.

 £75 could help us propagate and plant out lady’s slipper orchids in the Yorkshire Dales